Alade Aminu: Nigerian national team

 Aminu is a member of the senior men's Nigerian national basketball team.
 He participated in the 2012 and the 2016 Summer Olympics.

 In August 2015, Aminu helped the Nigerian team to win the 2015 AfroBasket and earning a gold medal.

 Personal life

-Aminu's father is Yoruba from Nigeria, and his mother is African American from New York City.
+Aminu's father is from Nigeria, and his mother is from New York City.
 He was born in Atlanta, and grew up in nearby Stone Mountain, Georgia.
-His brother, Al-Farouq, is a professional basketball player for the Orlando Magic of the NBA.
+His brother, Al-Farouq, was a professional basketball player who most notably played for the Portland Trail Blazers of the NBA.